google/codeworld/web/help/GuideUnit1.md

     pic = solidRectangle(7, 3)
     ~~~~~

-    The first number is the width of the rectangle and the second
+    The first number is the width of the rectangle, and the second
     number is the height.

 !!! collapsible: `thickCircle`